 Once you have sewn the straight stich down the middle, hold the strip in one hand and pull on the top thread.
 Move the fabric down the tread and watch it ruffle up!

 Keep ruffling until the entire strip looks like this:

 Sometimes, when I am gathering ruffles, the thread gets stuck.
-Don't pull too hard, you don't want to break the thread.
+If this happens to you, don't pull too hard, the thread could break.
 What I do, is just move past the stuck part and use a pin to pull up and grasp the top thread and keep pulling from that string Here is a picture to illustrate what I mean.
 See where I pulled up the thread and just kept ruffling?
 (To see any picture bigger, left click and open in a new tab.)

 Starting at one of the bottom side seams, start pinning the ruffle around the hat, use your judgement on how you want your ruffle to look.

 The length of the fabric strip should be long enough to wrap all the way around the hat to the top.
 Once you start pinning, you may need to adjust how tightly your strips are ruffled to make the strip fit, it is a bit of trial and error.

 Once the ruffle is pinned on, sew right over the gathering stitch to attach the ruffle to the hat.

 Now at this point you can start adding embellishments.
 I decided to add 3 different sized fabric flowers for an accent.
 After I made the flowers, I hot glued them to a bar pin so I could remove them if I ever needed to wash the hat.
 To learn how to make these flower embellishments, go here: No Sew Fabric Flowers.